Bhikaji Cama Place metro station

-The Bhikaji Cama Place metro station is located on the Pink Line of the Delhi Metro.
-The station was opened on 6 August 2018.
-Bhikaji Cama Place Metro Station is situated on the Ring Road.
-It is named after Bhikaji Cama, an Indian freedom fighter, who is credited with creating an early version of the Flag of India based on the Calcutta Flag.
+Bhikaji Cama Place is a metro station located on the Pink Line of the Delhi Metro.
+The station was opened on 6 August 2018, and is situated on the Ring Road in Bhikaji Cama Place, which is named after Bhikaji Cama, an Indian freedom fighter, who is credited with creating an early version of the Flag of India based on the Calcutta Flag.